MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-split-tunnel.md

 - Strat_O365_Enterprise
 f1.keywords:
 - NOCSH
-description: "Guidance for how to securely configure VPN split tunneling for Office 365."
+description: "Guidance for using VPN split tunneling with Office 365 to optimize Office 365 connectivity for remote users."
 ---

 # Using VPN split tunneling with Office 365 to optimize Office 365 connectivity for remote users